 Public Transport in Porto: Your Guide to Get Around in the City

 Porto definitely is one of the best cities in the world, full of history in every corner and plenty of new things to do.
+The best way to move through the city is by bus, Metro, train or other means we are about to tell you.
+Read through this guide about public transport in Porto and don’t miss any of the popular spots.

 Public transport in Porto: What are the options?

 Several options can be named when you are talking about getting around one of the greatest Portuguese cities.
 Porto is quite big if you look at the metropolitan area, but the historical area can be visited on foot easily.
+Porto’s downtown is the place where you find all the historical buildings and well-known places, such as:

+Livraria Lello is the famous bookstore which inspired the Harry Potter movies.
 However, if you are not a fan of walking too much or if you also want to take a stroll by the sea (in Matosinhos, for example), it is best if you use public transport in Porto.
 The most used means are the Metro and bus, but we are going to explain a few more options so you can find the best way to get around in the city.

 Matosinhos Portugal